iriekun/simple-java-maven-app/README.md

 main application works as expected.
 The results of these tests are saved to a JUnit XML report.

-## How to setup GitHub plugin in Jenkins
+## How to Setup GitHub Plugin in Jenkins

 1. Install `gitHub Integration` plugin from Manage Jenkins > Manage Plugins
 2. Configure github for Jenkins by going to Manage Jenkins > Confgure System